Demo tenant: acme-demo

 bash scripts/regenerate-acme-demo-seeds.sh. - Commit the changed

-The committed JSON is the source of truth.
-Container deploys re-import from those files; they do not re-run the bootstrap step.
+The committed project.json is the source of truth.
+Container deploys re-import from it; they do not re-run the bootstrap step.

 Test fixture